saksham-1304/awesome-saas/README.md

+# Awesome Alchemyst Platform Cookbook
-# Awesome Ideas & Templates to build on top of the Alchemyst Platform
+Ideas & SaaS templates to build on top of the Alchemyst Platform

 ## Table of Contents
 - [Internal Tools](#internal-tools)